jaipandya/SublimeTutor/tutorial/chapter_2_2.md

 -----------

 The block below has some words that need to be deleted.
-Move your cursor to the end of the word that needs to be deleted and use `Cmd + Delete` shortcut to remove that word.
+Move your cursor to the end of the word that needs to be deleted and use `Option + Delete` shortcut to remove that word.

 ```